Debottam1234567890/Scam-Detector/README.md

 - 🔍 Shows factor scores for each message
 - 📊 Machine Learning classifier (Random Forest)
 - 📈 Accuracy report with precision, recall, and F1-score
-- 📥 Accepts user input and explains the decision

 ## 📁 Dataset Structure